tonyarris/genre_classifier/readme.md

 It was built in Python with Tensorflow/Keras and Librosa.

-If you feed it a generic piece of music from a North American artist, it identifies the genre pretty well.
-However, the dataset could be more representative of other cultures, as the model classifies most Italian pop as Country.
+If you feed it a generic piece of music from a mainstream western artist, it identifies the genre pretty well.
+However, the model doesn't generalise exceptionally well, for example classifying most Italian pop as Country.

-Plus, the scope of only ten possible genres means that most artists fall through the cracks.
-For example, it often classifies Red Hot Chili Peppers as hiphop rather than rock (or funk which is missing from the genre list).
+Also, the scope of only ten possible genres means that most artists fall through the cracks.
+For example, it often classifies Red Hot Chili Peppers as hiphop rather than rock (or funk which is absent from the genre list).

-However, it was a tonne of fun to make and I learned a lot, which was the main objective!
+However, it was a tonne of fun to make and I learned a lot, which was the main objective.

 The project was built using Test Driven Development, and includes a suite of tests.
 The REST API was developed using Flask.